Magesh-Babu/AI_Chatbot_RAG_Azure/README.md

    - **Streamlit Frontend**: Provides an interactive UI.
 4. **RAG Implementation:** Uses LlamaIndex for efficient data retrieval and augmentation.
 5. **LLM Integration:** Powered by the Llama 3 (8B) model deployed on Azure.
-6. **Embeddings:** Utilizes a Hugging Face embedding model for semantic search.
+6. **Embeddings:** Utilizes a Cohere embedding model for semantic search.
 7. **CI/CD Pipeline:** Uses GitHub Actions to automate build, testing, and deployment.

 ## 🛠️ Technology Stack